Long before joining Kids Alive Peru, Karen Ponce dreamed of creating a place of safety, faith, and growth for women who had experienced violence.

 Giving Her All

-Karen often reminds those interested in nonprofit work to carefully consider their calling.
+Karen often reminds those interested in nonprofit work to consider their calling.
 “This work isn’t for someone only seeking financial stability,” she says.
 “You need to have a heart that’s ready to serve in very difficult situations and seek God’s guidance every day.”

 Living Out “Justice that Heals.
 Bonds that Mend.”